thegamecracks/theticketbot/README.md

 >
 > This feature is experimental and may be removed in the future.
 >
-> Currently, derived keys are not cached by the bot, meaning that every connection
+> This bot does not store any sensitive data on users and persists only
-> made to the database, which can be several connections per command, requires
+> the bare minimum needed to function, so encrypting the database is not
-> repeating the same key derivation which may be performance intensive.
+> significantly useful in contrast to protecting your bot's token.
 >
 > Encryption is also not a substitute for properly configured file permissions.
 > You should ensure that other users on your system are not able to read the
 > database or the config.toml file.
 Other secure methods of transferring
 > these files between systems should be applied as well.
 >
-> Also, it's worth noting that this bot avoids storing any sensitive data
+> Finally, derived keys are not cached by the bot, meaning that every connection
-> on users and only persists the bare minimum needed to function.
+> made to the database, which can be several connections per command, requires
-> Primary concerns should be preventing your bot token from being leaked.
+> repeating the same key derivation which may be performance intensive.

 This bot supports using an encrypted SQLite database with encryption extensions like [SQLiteMultipleCiphers], [SQLCipher], or [SEE].
 On a Windows system,